cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 ```

-# How to use NSH over UART
+## How to use NSH over UART

+> Change of place, upper

-In the Olimex-STM32-E407 board, we have the chance to use system console throw USB or UART.
-In this guide, we will show how to use the UART console instead of the USB console.
+In the Olimex-STM32-E407 board, we have the chance to use system console through USB or UART.
+In this guide, we will show how to use the UART port instead of the USB.

 First, we need to set the configuration, compile and upload the firmware to the board.
 So follow the next commands: